michaeltreat/Do_You_Even_Steam_3/README.md

 # Do_You_Even_Steam_3
-Remake of SPA app that uses the Steam API

 This is a remake of another SPA that I built that utilizes the Steam API.

-This uses an no longer supported library called PageJS.
+This uses an no-longer-supported library called PageJS.
 The goal was to get this app to an MVP using basic jQuery and minimal libraries, then migrate it over to a more advanced FE setup like Angular and React.

 The leaderboard functionality is almost complete, but the project was put on hold due to other contracted projects taking priority.